Why Save Your Natural Tooth?

 The Root Canal Treatment Process

-Root canal treatment generally requires one or two visits and can be performed by a skilled dentist or endodontist.
-Here’s what you can expect during your treatment:
+Root canal therapy typically requires one or two visits and is performed by a skilled dentist or endodontist.
+Here’s what to expect:

 Diagnosis and Treatment Plan

-We begin by taking an X-ray of your tooth and surrounding bone to assess the extent of the damage.
-If there is an active infection, antibiotics may be prescribed beforehand to reduce inflammation, which helps minimize discomfort during the procedure.
+We begin with an X-ray to assess the extent of the infection.
+If necessary, antibiotics may be prescribed to reduce inflammation and ensure a more comfortable procedure.

 Prepping the Tooth